ScottLogic/practitioners-guides/_pages/RemoteWorkshopReadiness.md

 author: Atika Bennamane
 ---

+by Atika Bennamane

 Things to consider before diving into your workshop to make sure it's as successful as can be.

 **About this series** - the Scott Logic practitioner's guides are designed to be small practical guides for IT professionals.
 We draw on our collective